SteidleR/katacoda-scenarios/python-pyspark/step1.md

 ## Using Spark

 Apache Spark is written in Scala programming language but provides APIs for different programming languages like Python, Java and R [1].
+This allows administrators and developers to use Spark flexible in the programming languages they use so far in their applications.

 ---
-Now that you've learned what Apache Spark is we will take a look at using Python and PySpark for data operations in the following scenarios.
+Now that you've learned in short what Apache Spark is we will take a look at using Python and PySpark for data operations in the following scenarios.

 ---